 - Prevents ice damage: Ice damage occurs when water freezes on your roof for a long period during winters.
 Having vents prevents that from happening.

 If you need professional roofers in the North or South Carolina region, we are at your assistance.
 At Integrity Building Companies LLC, we have thorough training and work experience to build a robust roof for your property.
 Our roofing services extend to both commercial and residential properties.
-We also take pride in providing high-quality solar system installation and home renovation services to our clients and being the best roofing company in Wilmington, NC.
+We also take pride in providing high-quality home renovation services to our clients and being the best roofing company in Wilmington, NC.
 To book an appointment, contact us at 910-604-6049 or write to firstname.lastname@example.org.